Harika-SVL/Azure_Devops/notes.md

 ## Building and Packaging Code

-### Dependecny Managment
+### Dependecny Management

-* To develop any application , there will be lots of dependencies on other libraries/sdks
+* To develop any application , there will be lots of dependencies on other libraries/sdks(Software developmet kit)
 * Before building/packaging we need to download these dependencies
     * nodejs - npm
     * python - pip